 2. Efforts made to promote diversity and gender equality.

-Hiring LMPV researchers: the LMPV department was founded in 2012, and over the past years we have gradually built it up to its present size, composed of 4 group leaders, 30 PhD students, postdocs, and master’s students, technicians and guests; a total staff of about 50 people.
+Hiring LMPV researchers: the LMPV department was founded in 2012, and over the past years we have gradually built it up to its present size, composed of 5 group leaders, 30 PhD students, postdocs, and master’s students, technicians and guests; a total staff of about 50 people.
 In hiring the PhD students and postdocs of the LMPV program we have always actively sought a diverse group of candidates.
-This has now led to the notable achievement that on December 1, 2020 our staff of PhD students and postdocs is fully gender balanced, with a 50/50 distribution between men and women.
+Our staff of PhD students and postdocs is fully gender balanced, with a 50/50 distribution between men and women.
 This is exceptional for a physics program.

 Benefit of the doubt: In searching for candidates with gender, race, and background that are underrepresented in the LMPV department, we give candidates in those categories the benefit of the doubt: we invite them for interviews even if their application package does not immediately convince us.
 Often we have been surprised by candidates that turned out to be excellent, while their application did not give that impression at first sight!